As the country’s largest private-sector employer and the biggest company in the world by revenue, it’s hard to miss Walmart.

 According to the press release, Walmart’s goal is to offer “an accessible insurance solution in the same place customers buy their pet food and fill their pet’s prescriptions.”

-Walmart has partnered with Petplan to provide customers with accident and illness pet insurance, and Petplan will manage the policies.
+Walmart has partnered with Fetch by The Dodo to provide customers with accident and illness pet insurance, and Fetch will manage the policies.
 At the time of this writing, Walmart is offering 10% off monthly premiums for those who sign up for their plans.

 Walmart’s pet insurance offering arrives at an interesting time for the pet industry.
 The pet insurance market is still relatively new, but it’s starting to heat up.
 Experts expect it to grow to $11.25 billion by 2026, and several new pet insurance providers have entered the marketplace with innovative approaches to the traditional pet insurance model.

 Not too long ago, most pet insurance brands began offering holistic accident and illness coverage as a standard.
 Although pet insurance is still different from human health insurance, these holistic plans allow pet parents to get coverage for almost every type of unexpected pet illness or injury.

 Pet ownership was at an all-time high just before Walmart released its plan, in part because of a surge in pet adoptions during the COVID-19 pandemic.
 According to research firm Packaged Facts, 68 million U.S. households owned at least one pet during the summer of 2020.

 The Walmart brand is also one of the most recognizable in the United States.
 Walmart’s stores serve nearly 265 million customers each week.
 The company includes pharmacies in its stores, which means Walmart Pet Insurance customers could pick up their pet’s prescriptions at the same time they do their regular pet shopping.